After search, use << and >> links at top of page to view other pages.

 Get Updates on Facebook

-The dynamic response of self-regulating processes can be described reasonably accurately with a simple model consisting of process gain, dead time and lag (time constant).
-The process gain describes how much the process will respond to a change in controller output, while the dead time and time constant describes how quickly the process will respond.
+The dynamic response of self-regulating processes can be described reasonably accurately with a simple model consisting of process gain, deadtime and lag (a.k.a. time constant).
+The process gain describes how much the process responds to a change in controller output, while the deadtime and time constant describes how quickly the process responds.

-Although the dead time and time constant both seem to describe the same thing, there are several fundamental differences between how dead time and time constant affects a control loop.
-The first difference is that dead time describes how long it takes before a process begins to respond to a change in controller output, and the time constant describes how fast the process responds once it has begun moving.
+Although the deadtime and time constant both describe aspects of the process’ dynamic response, there are several fundamental differences between how deadtime and time constant affects a control loop.
+The first difference is that deadtime describes how long it takes a process to begin responding to a change in controller output, while the time constant describes how fast the process responds once it has begun moving.

 Measuring Dead Time and Time Constant